wangyh1949/Loci-SpotNorm/readme.md

 ### Major scripts

 - `lociPrepare_spotNorm.m`: prepares the raw loci tracking data to be ready for uTrack/oufti analysis.
-- `lociAnalysis_spotNorm.m`: combine oufti & uTrack, run spotNorm, diffusion analysis, save tf & Loci files
+- `lociAnalysis_spotNorm.m`: combine oufti & uTrack, run spotNorm, diffusion analysis, save `tf oufti` & `Loci oufti` files.
+  - this scripts call function: `spotNorm_loci`, `reNumCells_yh`, `setCameraGain`, `getCellInfo`.
+- `lociCombine_spotNorm.m`: combines multiple single-day analysis files saved by `lociAnalysis_spotNorm.m`.
-- `meshCleanup_andor.m`: clean up the cell meshes with abnormal cell size and shape
+- `meshCleanup_andor.m`: clean up the cell meshes with abnormal cell size and shape.
-- `plot_spotNorm.m`: plot xNorm & lNorm from the data
+- `plot_spotNorm.m`: plot xNorm & lNorm from the data.
+- `plot_MSD_fit.m`: plot MSD & fitting of the tracking data.

 ### Before Running the Code

-1. change current working directory to the folder that contains `tracking00x` folders (uTrack output) and `mesha.mat` (oufti output)
+1. Change current working directory to the folder that contains `tracking00x` folders (uTrack output) and `mesha.mat` (oufti output).
-2. change `varPath` to your own local folder to store analysis results (all results will be saved under the `lociPath`)
+2. Always change `varPath` in the code to your own local folder to store analysis results (all results will be saved under the `lociPath`).
-3. make sure the oufti output file `mesh.mat` is cleaned up and saved as `mesha.mat`
+3. Make sure the oufti output file `mesh.mat` is cleaned up and saved as `mesha.mat`.